-- The jury evaluated 23 applications and was able to award 13 grants with the available budget envelope for this competition (56.5% success rate). - In addition to the 13 recommended applications, the jury ranked 6 more applications highly, but since the competition budget could not grant all of the meriting applications, these 6 applications received a Merit status.
-Evaluated applications may receive one of these three statuses: Recommended (received funding), Merit (recommended by jury, but did not receive funding), and Not Recommended (did not receive funding). - The jury assigned 4 applications the status of Not Recommended.
+- The jury evaluated 26 applications and was able to award 12 grants with the available budget envelope for this competition (46.2% success rate). - The jury assigned 14 applications the status of Not Recommended.
 If an application isn't successful, it doesn't necessarily mean that the work lacks merit.
 Grant assessment is a competitive process and budgets are limited.
-Remember that every competition has a different set of applicants and a different jury. - One application was disqualified due to ineligibility prior to jury evaluation, and one application was withdrawn by the applicant due to a change in the project travel plans.
+Remember that every competition has a different set of applicants and a different jury. - One application was disqualified due to ineligibility prior to jury evaluation.